 Bridal Shower and Bachelorette/Bachelor Parties

-The bridal shower is one of the few wedding events that traditionally has fallen entirely outside of family domain to the maid of honor or bridal party as just one of numerous bridesmaid duties.
+The bridal shower is one of the few wedding events that traditionally has fallen entirely outside of the family domain to the maid of honor or bridal party acting as host as just one of the numerous bridesmaid duties.
 The costs here are similar to those of an engagement party, with the added expense of any bridal games and gifts.
 That said, it’s no longer taboo for the mother of the bride to help plan and pay if all parties are interested.

-- Payment for and planning of the rehearsal dinner has and continues to fall to the groom’s family.
+- Payment for and planning of the rehearsal dinner has and continues to fall on the groom’s parents.
 While not as expensive as the wedding itself, there are still many costs to account for, including:

 - The venue

 - Invitations (if they’re going to be separate from the main invitations).
 Pro Tip: Make sure to invite not just the wedding party but also all out-of-town guests as well.

 - Audiovisual equipment, if there are going to be any slideshows or presentations to complement speeches.

 - Gifts for the wedding party